-191 Times and rates of the maximum current and time of slack water are predicted and tabulated as daily tables for current station Johnstone Strait-Central, which is about 1.5 miles to the west of Port Neville.
-These predictions are in Canadian Tide and Current Tables, Volume 6.
+191 Times and rates of the maximum current and time of slack water are predicted and tabulated as daily tables for current station Johnstone Strait-Central, which is are in Canadian Tide and Current Tables, Volume 6.

 192 Secondary current stations in Johnstone Strait, referenced on Johnstone Strait-Central, are given for Bear Point, Camp Point, Current Passage, Sunderland Channel, and Forward Bay in Canadian Tide and Current Tables, Volume 6.